June 5, 2022

 Graphic 1: Doing more chin tucks won’t be useful here.

-They can be useful if you have a directional preference that improves your neck or arm symptoms by moving towards the “chin tucked” position.
+They can be helpful if you have a directional preference that improves neck or arm symptoms when moving into a chin tucked position.